-- Holds qualifications, in accordance with Regulation 298, to teach Special Education; - Monitors the student's progress with reference to the IEP and modify the program as necessary; - Assists in providing educational assessments for exceptional pupils; and - -In the TVDSB, the Special Education Teacher is either a Teacher of a self-contained class, a Learning Support Teacher, a Teacher on Special Assignment (TOSA) or an Itinerant Teacher assigned to a specific Special Education Team. - The Learning Support Teacher (LST) provides support to students and staff, assists with program planning and coordination and facilitates communication and collaboration.
+- Holds qualifications, in accordance with Regulation 298, to teach Special Education; - Monitors the student's progress with reference to the IEP and modifyies the program as necessary; - Assists in providing educational assessments for exceptional pupils; and - -In the Thames Valley District School Board (TVDSB), the Special Education Teacher is either a Teacher of a self-contained class, a Learning Support Teacher, a Teacher on Special Assignment (TOSA) or an Itinerant Teacher assigned to a specific Special Education Team. - The Learning Support Teacher (LST) provides support to students and staff, assists with program planning and coordination and facilitates communication and collaboration.

-The Parent/Guardian
+The Parent/Guardian7

-- Becomes familiar with and informed about Board policies and procedures in areas that affect the student; - Participates in IPRCs, parent/guardian-teacher conferences, and other relevant school activities; - Participates in the development of the IEP; - Becomes acquainted with the school staff working with the student; - Supports the student at home; - Works with the school principal and teachers to solve problems; and - Are responsible for the student's attendance at school.
+- Becomes familiar with and informed about Board policies and procedures in areas that affect the student; - Participates in IPRCs, parent(s)/guardian(s)-teacher conferences, and other relevant school activities; - Participates in the development of the IEP; - Becomes acquainted with the school staff working with the student; - Supports the student at home; - Works with the school principal and teachers to solve problems; and - Are responsible for the student's attendance at school.